 The Light Returns

 When we’re together in the dark and everyone’s candle is lit, we circle up and since this song a few times.
 When your ritual feels complete, consider singing along with our friend, Monica Dixon.

 Earth mother is calling

 Let’s keep it burning

 This would be when we gently turn up the lights and start speaking out loud again while we connect and enjoy delicious, nurturing food.

-Here are some favorite recipes from last year to download.
+Here are some favorite recipes from our last live event to download.

 Gifts of the Season